MoShekaramiz/Small-WTB-Thermal1/README.md

 To ensure a balanced perspective, the dataset is divided equally, containing:

 - 500 images of **Healthy WTB Blades**.
-- 500 images of **Faulty WTB Blades**, featuring various defects like cracks, erosion, and holes.
+- 500 images of **Faulty WTB Blades**, featuring the defects cracks, erosion, and holes.

 Here is an example of MSX visualization of the WTBs: